 Your local government establishes voting locations ("polling places"), usually at a school, city hall, or similar place.
 Your local clerk (town, village, or city) can tell you where to vote.

 Where do I register to vote?

-Students can register at school.
-High schools are required to have a person to register students.
-Your local government establishes other registration places, and you can contact your local clerk to find out where to register.
+Your local government establishes places of registration, and you can contact your local clerk to find out where to register.

 May I vote if I have not registered before Election Day?